 These are places that provide a suburban focal point for services, employment, housing, public transport and social interaction.
 They have different attributes and provide different functions, with some serving larger subregional catchments.
 Plan Melbourne identifies 121 existing and future Major Activity Centres across Melbourne.

-They are listed below, grouped by the six Metropolitan Partnership regions.
+They are listed below and grouped by the six Metropolitan Partnership regions.

 Neighbourhood Activity Centres